Warm Apple Cinnamon Oatmeal (Packed with Protein!)

 For busier mornings you can prep this oatmeal the night before.
-Cook as directed then store in a sealed container in the refrigerator.
-Reheat either on a stove top or in a microwave with a splash of almond milk or water.
+Cook as directed, then store in a sealed container in the refrigerator.
+Reheat either on the stovetop or in the microwave with a splash of almond milk or water.
 Add toppings after re-heated.
-Another option is to eat your apple oatmeal cold in the morning.
+Another option is to eat your apple oatmeal cold, in the morning.
 I also really enjoy this recipe cooked and then stored in the fridge and eaten cold in the morning.

 Meal Prep Tips

+Apple Cinnamon Oatmeal is a great recipe to meal prep ahead of time.
 Stir all of the ingredients together (minus the toppings) without cooking and store in the fridge overnight.
 Then you can either eat the oatmeal cold or warm it up in the morning.
-You can double, triple, or even quadruple this recipe and then separate the servings into single-serve jars or meal-prep containers for a grab-and-go option all week long!
+You can double, triple, or even quadruple this recipe and then separate the servings into single-serve jars or meal-prep containers for a grab-and-go breakfast option all week long!
 Overnight oats will stay good in the refrigerator for up to 4 or 5 days.

 I hope you all love this bowl of apple cinnamon oatmeal as much as I do!
 It’s: